IN THIS ARTICLEOverview

 Where applicable, an action can use outputs from previous actions in the same automation.

 |Workspace Plan||Automation runs (per month, per workspace)||Automation run history||Notes|

 |Plus||5,000||6 months||“Send email” action can only email collaborators on the base, not arbitrary email addresses|

 |Free||100||2 weeks||“Run a script” action is unavailable|

-NOTEAutomation run limits reset on the first day of every month.
+NOTEAutomation run limits are reset on the first day of each month.

 Our system counts an automation “run” each time a trigger is invoked.
 This means that both failed and successful automation attempts will count against a workspace’s monthly run allowance.